jaspermai/Sketchy/README.md

 # Future Expectations
 In hopes of making students' lives EVEN better and more efficient, the team sees a ton of potential in this application for future implementations:
-* Creating a transparent mode that will extend out of the canvas and allows users to draw directly on their current tab
+* Creating a transparent mode that will extend outside of the canvas and allow users to draw directly on their current tab
 * Allow users to send their sketches via messaging amd email platforms (e.g. Facebook Messenger, Gmail)